 Ad Valorem Tax Benefits

-The MVP project could generate up to $1.1 million in annual county ad valorem taxes (property taxes) once the pipeline is in service.
+The MVP project is expected to generate $1.7 million in annual county ad valorem taxes (property taxes) once the pipeline is in service.

 Residential and Commercial Sectors

 The Towns of Pearisburg and Narrows, which represent 27% of the county households and commercial entities, have natural gas access.
 The remaining 73% of the county, however, use primarily electricity for heating needs.
 The area east of the New River, particularly the Town of Pembroke, less than two miles from the planned route, is not served by natural gas and could benefit from the MVP project’s proximity.

 The manufacturing sector represents the largest opportunity for Giles County to benefit from the MVP project.
 The sector employs over 1,000 people, accounting for $63 million in annual wages or 36% of the total employment wages in the county.
 There is estimated to be 8.5 billion cubic feet per year of new natural gas demand potential among manufacturers.
 Fulfilling this demand would result in 73 new jobs and $4.5 million in additional wages.
 The Celanese plant exemplifies the benefits of natural gas access.
 Building a new gas pipeline and replacing its coal boilers with gas boilers to meet EPA regulations has allowed Celanese to continue operating in the county, retaining 600 employees and adding 22 new, permanent jobs.

 Fuel switching in municipal and private vehicle fleets presents another possible savings opportunity.
 There are estimated to be approximately 100 school buses, other school vehicles, solid waste disposal trucks, and county vehicles, which if converted from gasoline and diesel, would yield over $100,000 in annual savings.